 Why the Dollar's Value Is Lower

 - The dollar is the world's reserve currency.
-That means that most international transactions are made in dollars.
-Foreign governments keep dollars on hand in case their businesses need it for global trade.
+Most international transactions are made in dollars.
+Foreign governments keep dollars on hand in case their businesses need it for international trade.

 - Some countries, like China and Japan, export a lot to the United States.
-They get a lot of dollars in return for their goods.
-If some companies have too much, the government will exchange it for them.
+Their companies receive many dollars as payment for their goods.
+The government exchanges those dollars for local currency.

-- China and Japan also like to keep buying dollars.
-This practice keeps its value higher relative to their currencies.
-That makes their exports cheaper in comparison.
-Their companies then gain a competitive advantage.
+- The central banks of China and Japan use the dollars to purchase U.S. Treasuries.
+This practice keeps the dollar's value higher relative to their currencies.
+Their exports become cheaper in comparison.
+It gives their firms a competitive advantage.

 What It Means to You